Canadian airlines allow boarding after court blocks Trump travel ban

 Canadian airlines are now allowing immigrants, travellers and refugees previously banned by President Donald Trump to board U.S.-bound flights.

+Air Canada, WestJet and Porter Airlines all confirmed Saturday that they will follow a ruling by Judge James Robart, of the U.S. federal court in Seattle, that blocked Mr. Trump's executive order on immigration.

+What we know so far about the ban and how it affects Canadians

-Air Canada, WestJet and Porter Airlines confirmed Saturday that they will follow a ruling by Judge James Robart, of the U.S. federal court in Seattle, that blocked Mr. Trump’s executive order on immigration.
-Mr. Trump’s order had barred nationals of seven majority-Muslim countries (Iran, Iraq, Libya, Somalia, Sudan, Syria and Yemen) from entering the U.S. for 90 days, and also stopped all refugees from coming to the country for 180 days.
+The order had barred nationals of seven majority-Muslim countries (Iran, Iraq, Libya, Somalia, Sudan, Syria and Yemen) from entering the U.S. for 90 days, and also stopped all refugees from coming to the country for 180 days.

+Air Canada said the U.S. government told the company Friday that the people barred by Mr. Trump will now be let in, and the carrier "immediately" moved to allow them to board.

+"We were informed by U.S. Authorities Friday evening that the CBP was returning to its operating procedures as they were prior to the signing of the Executive Order, and we immediately revised our travel documentation checks to remain compliant," Air Canada spokesman John Reber wrote in an e-mail Saturday.

 WestJet spokeswoman Lauren Stewart said her company had spoken with U.S. Customs and Border Protection and has begun boarding people who had been excluded by Mr. Trump.